ff13dfly/iNFT/README.md

 ## Overview

-- It is a new way to mint NFT by block hash and unmodified template file on chain such as IPFS.
+- It is a new PoW way to mint NFT by block hash and gene template file on IPFS.

-- The design of template can make iNFT identifiable, the scarcity can be confirmed by template.
+- The design of gene template can make iNFT identifiable, the scarcity can be confirmed.

-- As every blockchain network have random block hash, iNFT can be deployed to multi chain.
-It is pretty interesting that Dapp can balance value between different networks by mathematics scarcity.
+- As the block hash of blockchain network is random and unique, iNFT can be deployed to multi chain.
+It is pretty interesting that Dapp can compare value between different networks by mathematics scarcity.

 - Try iNFT full functions, [iNFT System](https://inft.w3os.net)